Our interactions with each other should reflect our fundamental values and be based on caring, mutual trust and respect.

 It is important to remember that an illegal agreement does not have to be a formal document and need not even be in writing.
 It may be a verbal agreement or may be simply inferred from a course of business conduct or from casual comments.
 An agreement also does not have to be successfully implemented to be illegal.

-The independence of companies may be affected, and an illegal agreement may be inferred, when competitors share or receive confidential or non-public information about current or future business plans (e.g., a planned price increase, costs charged by suppliers, new product launches, etc.).
+The independence of companies may be affected, and an illegal agreement may be inferred, when competitors share or receive confidential or non-public information about current or future business plans (e.g., a planned price increase, costs charged by suppliers, new product launches, recruiting and hiring plans, etc.).
 This is especially important to keep in mind during trade association surveys and meetings.
-Generally, you should obtain approval from the Global Legal Organization prior to participating in any meeting where a competitor may be present.
+Generally, you should obtain approval from the Global Legal Organization prior to participating in any meeting (whether in person, virtual or via social media platforms such as Facebook or Whatsapp) where a competitor may be present.
 You must never share confidential Company information with competitors.
 If you receive information about a competitor that you believe may be confidential, you must immediately notify the Global Legal Organization.
 You must not use or share this information without first receiving Legal approval.

 We Comply With Securities Laws